The Life-Cycle of Cooking Oil (Recycling Used Cooking Oil)

 Much like a food chain or life cycle, cooking oil also goes through a process of transformation and change

 Cooking Oil has been a staple of human culture for thousands of years, with the ancient Greeks crushing olives and heating them under the sun for olive oil.
 That tradition has continued onward throughout history, gaining momentum until most people can’t picture cooking without cooking oils.
-Cooking oils come in many different forms, extracted from a lot of different plants and animals- from coconuts to peanuts to rice to beef fat– almost anything can be turned into an oil (although not all of them can be used in cooking).
-Some cooking oils were only recently discovered using new processes and allowing what was previously a waste product into the market as a commodity.
+These oils come in many different forms, extracted from a lot of different plants and animals- from coconuts to peanuts to rice to beef fat– almost anything can be turned into an oil (although not all of them can be used in cooking).
+Some were only recently discovered using new processes and allowing what was previously a waste product into the market as a commodity.
 Oils like corn oil, cotton oil, and watermelon seed oil are all relatively new oils available, using new technology to find them.
-All cooking oils have slightly different qualities including smoke points, nutritional content, flavor and cost.
+All oils have slightly different qualities including smoke points, nutritional content, flavor and cost.
 If you need a guide on which cooking oil to choose, read about it in our blog.

 1. Making and Selling Cooking Oil

 Most oils undergo an extraction process to create oil- bio-matter like fruit or vegetables are pressed at incredible strengths, creating the heat and pressure necessary to pull oils out of solid materials.
 Materials like olives can go through several different types of extraction methods to create different types of oil like Extra Virgin Olive Oil or Cold-Pressed Olive Oil that have different flavors and smoke points.
-Cooking oils are made to have different uses, some made only for flavor and are best drizzled over certain foods, while others are used in industrial processes to keep machinery from seizing.
+They are made to have different uses, some made only for flavor and are best drizzled over certain foods, while others are used in industrial processes to keep machinery from seizing.
 How the cooking oil is made will dictate how it can be used.

 2. Using and Consuming Cooking Oil

 Having so many different types of oil available has given Americans the advantage of being able to compare different oils to find one that will work best for their scenario.
 A new concern that has been cropping up in American consumers is how healthy the oil is.
 All oils are made primarily up of fats- and although humans need fat in their diet, too much of it can lead to health complications.
 What is healthy and unhealthy is constantly changing in the minds of Americans– is it saturated or unsaturated fat?
 Polyunsaturated?
 Does it have Omega fatty acids?
 Which chains?
 Omega-3?
 Omega-6?
 Does it reduce LCL and cholesterol?
 Will it help burn fat?
 Different oils have gone in and out of popularity, and the focus on “healthy” oils is constantly shifting.
-With adequate research, cooking oils can be an asset when trying to lose weight, but if you aren’t paying attention cooking oils can also be detrimental to your health.
+With adequate research, these products can be an asset when trying to lose weight, but if you aren’t paying attention they can also be detrimental to your health.
 What matters is you made the decision for which cooking oil based on the things that are a concern to you.
 There are so many different options so consumers can make informed decisions about the food they eat.
 Overall, Americans consume about 13 million gallons of cooking oil per year- mostly for fried foods and things like salad dressings but there is oil even in things you didn’t realize, like soft-serve ice cream and soft breads.

 2. Reusing Cooking Oil